|

 Where information is available, individual records contains brief notes on the history of ownership, latest livery and recent sightings.

-The information should be a useful aid whether you're interested in heritage or popular industrial railway motive power
+The information should be a useful aid whether you're interested in heritage or popular industrial railway motive power, whether you visit railway museums and 'preserved' lines or you just enjoy UK railway operations and want to know what that old coach or wagon was in the field you just passed.

 There are also around 500 UK web-sites